Gilbert Gottfried: Controversies

+On March 14, 2011, Gottfried tweeted 12 jokes about the earthquake disaster in Japan.
+Aflac, which does 75% of its business in Japan, responded by dismissing Gottfried from voicing its mascot and announcing a casting call for his replacement, despite Gottfried later apologizing for his jokes.
+He was replaced by Daniel McKeague (who did an impression of Gottfried) on April 26.

 Personal life

-In 1992, Gottfried suffered from Appendicitis and was rushed to hospital for emergency surgery and the treatment was a success.
+In 1992, Gottfried suffered from appendicitis and was rushed to a hospital for emergency surgery.
+The treatment was successful.

-In the late 1990s, Gottfried met Dara Kravitz at a Grammy Awards party.
-They were married in 2007 and had a daughter named Lily and a son named Max; both were named after his parents.
+In the late 1990s, he met Dara Kravitz at a Grammy Awards party.
+They married in 2007 and had two children.
 He was a longtime resident of the Chelsea neighborhood of Manhattan.

 Gottfried was known for his frugality.
-He often walked instead of using public transportation, because he did not want to pay the fares; illustrator Drew Friedman also recalled that Gottfried would visit his apartment unannounced in the late 1980s to watch films on his VCR, because he did not want to buy one himself.
+He often walked instead of using public transportation because he did not want to pay the fares.
+In another incident, illustrator Drew Friedman recalled that Gottfried would visit his apartment unannounced in the late 1980s to watch films on his VCR because he did not want to buy one of his own.

 Death

-On April 12, 2022, at the age of 67, Gottfried died in Manhattan from recurrent ventricular tachycardia, complicated by type II myotonic dystrophy.
-He had not made his condition public.
+On April 12, 2022, at 2:35 pm.
+ET, Gottfried died at a Manhattan hospital of recurrent ventricular tachycardia, complicated by type II myotonic dystrophy, which he had privately suffered with for many years.
+He was 67 years old.

+His family released a statement on his Twitter account, writing: "We are heartbroken to announce the passing of our beloved Gilbert Gottfried after a long illness.
+In addition to being the most iconic voice in comedy, Gilbert was a wonderful husband, brother, friend and father to his two young children.
+Although today is a sad day for all of us, please keep laughing as loud as possible in Gilbert's honor."

+A funeral was held for Gottfried on April 14 in Westchester County, New York.
+Celebrities who attended the service itself at Riverside Memorial Chapel were Jeff Ross (who delivered Gottfried's eulogy), Colin Quinn, Susie Essman, Mario Cantone, Dave Attell, and Paul Shaffer, as well as Bob Saget's widow Kelly Rizzo and their three daughters.
+Whoopi Goldberg, though not in attendance for the funeral, sent a gift in honor of Gottfried.
+Sarah Silverman had planned on sitting shiva with a slew of Gottfried's friends and family.

+His urn was buried in the Sharon Gardens section of Kensico Cemetery in Valhalla, New York, with the epitaph on his gravestone reading, "Too Soon", a double entendre referring to his Friars Club controversy, as well as his early death.

+Legacy

-Gottfried was scheduled to appear as a special guest at the Ebertfest film festival to discuss the documentary film about him, Gilbert.
-In the aftermath of his death, Ebertfest announced it would be dedicating their 2022 event to the memories of Gottfried and Sidney Poitier.
-He was also posthumously inducted into the Rondo Hatton Classic Horror Awards' Monster Kid Hall of Fame.
+Gottfried was scheduled to appear as a special guest at the Ebertfest film festival to discuss Gilbert, the documentary film about him.
+Ebertfest announced it would dedicate its 2022 event to Gottfried and Sidney Poitier.
+Gottfried was also posthumously inducted into the Rondo Hatton Classic Horror Awards' Monster Kid Hall of Fame.